 Step 5: Process New Hire Paperwork

 HRIS Operations prepares the new hire documents for routing to the State of Maryland’s Central Payroll Bureau (CPB) in Annapolis.
 The employment record is also created in PeopleSoft.

 Timely processing of contracts ensures timely payment.
 The Pay Schedule informs all those involved on when the adjunct faculty will receive payment.

 The Contract Coordinator is responsible for all communications with adjuncts regarding contract processing and timeliness of payment.

 The adjunct’s User ID and University ID information will be system generated and emailed to the employee within two (2) business days of PeopleSoft entry.
 Additional access is granted by contacting OTS Call Center at 410.837.6262

-TIP: Please allow additional contract processing time during inclement weather and/or high volume periods, such as beginning of a semester.
+TIP: Please allow additional contract processing time during high volume periods, such as beginning of a semester.